stkent/stkent.github.io/_posts/2016-02-05-adventures-with-javadocs-part-2.md

 ## Mystery Solved

-Now that we know why the error occurs, the solution is but a small step away.
+Now that we know why the warnings occur, the solution is but a small step away.
 Our goal should be to modify the classpath used by the `javadoc` tool so that it includes the compiled Android framework classes.
 We can achieve this by modifying our task configuration as follows:

 {% highlight groovy %}
 task docs(type: Javadoc) {